 This qualification has been accredited to the Regulated Qualification Framework (RQF) and has its own unique Qualification Accreditation Number (QAN).
-This number will appear on the learner's final certification document.
+This number will appear on the learner's QUALIFI Level 3 Diploma in Health and Social Care (603/0819/9)

+final certification document.
 Each unit within the qualification has its own RQF code.
 The QAN for this qualification is as follows: